Catalog • 2012-2013

 Total number of credits required by program

-A minimum of 39 psychology credits is required for a major in Psychology.
+For the most recent and complete departmental policies and course listings, please refer to the Psychology Department website.
+A minimum of 40 psychology credits is required for a major in Psychology.
 A minimum of 18 Psychology credits for the major must be taken at Cedar Crest College.
 At least 18 psychology credits are required for a minor in Psychology, 9 of which must be completed at Cedar Crest College.
+Courses transferred in must be taken within the last ten years.

 Any student desiring to declare Psychology as a major or a minor must have a cumulative grade point average at the college of at least 2.00.